dankamongmen/notcurses/USAGE.md

 // Merge the ncplane 'src' down onto the ncplane 'dst'.
 This is most rigorously
 // defined as "write to 'dst' the frame that would be rendered were the entire
-// stack made up only of 'src' and, below it, 'dst', and 'dst' was the entire
+// stack made up only of the specified subregion of 'src' and, below it, the
-// rendering region."
-Merging is independent of the position of 'src' viz 'dst'
+// subregion of 'dst' having the specified origin.
+Merging is independent of
+// the position of 'src' viz 'dst' on the z-axis.
+It is an error to define a
-// on the z-axis.
-If 'src' does not intersect with 'dst', 'dst' will not be
-// changed, but it is not an error.
-The source plane still exists following
+// subregion that is not entirely contained within 'src'.
+It is an error to
+// define a target origin such that the projected subregion is not entirely
+// contained within 'dst'.
+Behavior is undefined if 'src' and 'dst' are
+// equivalent. 'dst' is modified, but 'src' remains unchanged.
+Neither 'src'
-// this operation.
-Do not supply the same plane for both 'src' and 'dst'. int ncplane_mergedown(struct ncplane* restrict src, struct ncplane* restrict dst);
+// nor 'dst' may have sprixels.
+Lengths of 0 mean "everything left". int ncplane_mergedown(struct ncplane* restrict src, struct ncplane* restrict dst,
+                      unsigned begsrcy, unsigned begsrcx,
+                      unsigned leny, unsigned lenx,
+                      unsigned dsty, unsigned dstx);

 // Merge the entirety of 'src' down onto the ncplane 'dst'.
 If 'src' does not
 // intersect with 'dst', 'dst' will not be changed, but it is not an error.